 When you look back on your experience with your supervisor, is there anything you wish had gone differently?

-Answer: I think – what would I have changed – so I think the one thing that I remember is I was, I think, sort of like – one of the rules of the Max Planck Research School was that I was supposed to have two advisors.
+I think – what would I have changed – so I think the one thing that I remember is I was, I think, sort of like – one of the rules of the Max Planck Research School was that I was supposed to have two advisors.
 So I had this primary advisor at the Free University and then I was supposed to have another one that’s the Max Planck Institute.
-And I think what happened is I chose two advisers basically, but then the one that was based at the Max Planck Institute left a couple of months In into my PhD because he got another job somewhere else.
+And I think what happened is I chose two advisors basically, but then the one that was based at the Max Planck Institute left a couple of months into my PhD because he got another job somewhere else.
 So I think, I think now looking back maybe I should have maybe sort of spent more time and effort then finding a new secondary mentor but I just, I just left then things as they are and was working only then primarily with this one person, and looking back maybe it would’ve been good to get another point of view and another mentor – just because also that was encouraged by the Max Planck School, but I just yeah, I just didn’t pursue it, and nobody’s sort of like enforced it, so it just sort of like fell by the wayside.

 Doing a doctorate involves lots of decisions, which can feel really challenging in the moment – when you look back on those decisions today, what do you comes to mind – what do you think?

 I mean, now looking back you know after 14 years it all seems it was all pretty straightforward (laugh).
 And a pretty linear thing sort of like from start to end but I do remember it was not the case, yeah.
 I mean I think there were a couple of dead ends there was sort of like a scientific collaboration, like a big project that I was supposed to be involved in but it didn’t yield really any meaningful results.
 So that was a bit of a dead-end.
-I managed to find sort of like other things to do and other results to to graduate with and to write up a doctoral thesis but it took a little bit of time to get there.
+I managed to find sort of like other things to do and other results to graduate with and to write up a doctoral thesis but it took a little bit of time to get there.
 So sort of like yeah – but these are the things that, that’s what happens when you’re doing research.
-It’s, it’s never sort of like one straight line – there are often dead ends and where you have to sort of like backtrack and walk back out again and try a different direction.
-It’s just the way it is I guess Yeah.
-I mean I would say sort of like getting getting stuck it’s just part of the experience and trying to get out of it that’s I think the whole point of doing a doctorate, I guess, you know, you – it’s just not sort of like one straight line from start to end, that that’s what I would say.
+It’s never sort of like one straight line – there are often dead ends and where you have to sort of like backtrack and walk back out again and try a different direction.
+It’s just the way it is I guess.
+Yeah.
+I mean I would say sort of like getting stuck it’s just part of the experience and trying to get out of it that’s I think the whole point of doing a doctorate, I guess, you know, you – it’s just not sort of like one straight line from start to end, that that’s what I would say.
 It’s just sort of like getting stuck occasionally and then making mistakes and then finding a way out again.
 This is part of the experience.
 So I would say don’t despair, it’s very common – and I think having a good mentor here is also quite important.
-Ideally ideally your mentor, your PhD advisor, your Doktorvater in German or Doktormutter would help you in that case and guide you a little bit.
-I think that’s – that should be the role of the mentor.
-To, to lend a helping hand here.
+Ideally your mentor, your PhD advisor, your Doktorvater in German or Doktormutter would help you in that case and guide you a little bit.
+I think that’s – that should be the role of the mentor, to lend a helping hand here.
 But in practice it doesn’t always work like that, because your mentor is too busy, has too many projects and too many PhD students.
-Yeah, but these things happen – happen quite often It’s, it’s almost – it’s almost normal, I would say.
+Yeah, but these things happen – happen quite often.
+It’s, it’s almost normal, I would say.

 From where you are today, when you look back on your time as a doctoral student, is there anything you would do differently now?